 Our Personal Fitness Trainers incorporate all 11 components of physical fitness into our clients’ exercise programs in order to have a well-rounded work-out.
 Physical fitness is defined as being in a general state of health and well-being or specifically the ability to perform aspects of sports or occupations.

-Our Personal Fitness Trainers incorporate all components of physical fitness into our clients’ training programs.
-These components play an important role in one’s daily activities.
+Being at a high level of physical fitness can be achieved through a combination of daily physical activity, exercise, and a healthy diet.
+The 11 components of physical fitness play an important role in one’s daily activities.
 Improving upon all areas of physical fitness will help you to improve daily activities and maintain a healthy lifestyle.

 Please like us on our FaceBook page by clicking here.
 We appreciate all of our followers from around the world coming to Bring It Home Personal Training for health/fitness information!

 11 Components of Physical Fitness Definitions and Examples:

 - Agility – The ability to stop, start, and change directions quickly.
 Agility is a skill-related component of physical fitness.
 One’s agility can be increased by doing specific footwork drills on an agility ladder, staggered tire formation, or any other type of obstacle course that requires the individual to adjust body position, speed, and direction quickly.
 Pictured below is a good example of an agility sprint test.
 Agility can be tested by timing individuals running through a series of staggered cones or obstacles for a predetermined distance.
 Examples of agility: A football player cutting across the field, a gymnast doing a floor routine, a hockey player bringing the puck down the ice maneuvering around defenders, or a soccer player dribbling the ball around defenders.
 View the video at bottom of page to see examples of agility in action.